AnWeber/atom-htmltidy/README.md

 * **path to tidy executable**: the package has a builtin version of tidy html 5 (v5.1.25). if you want to use a newer version, this is your setting.
 *default: none*
+* **show errors**:
+automatically set show-errors to 6 if no option is provided *default: enabled*
+* **grammer scopes**:
+array of grammar scopes on which formatting and linting gets activated *default: angular, basic, erb, gohtml, jsp, mustache, handlebars, ruby, php *

 Please provide tidy html 5 options.
 I don't recommend using empty options.
 I use this options in an angularjs project.
 ```